Exam time can be stressful, and even when you’re on top of your studying, things can still go wrong if you don’t have everything you need.

 If you’re doing tech drawing or any similar subjects, make sure you have the equipment that you need such as rulers, a compass, protractor and a set square.

 Keeping hydrated can help you to stay focused during an exam so make sure to bring some water with you.
-You can also bring a snack or two to fight any hunger pangs during exams and give you an energy boost.
+You can also bring a snack or two in case you feel hungry during exams.
+Some schools or colleges do not allow food or drink into exam halls, so it is a good idea to check this before the day.

 10. Avoid tipp-ex

 If you make a mistake during the exam, try not to use correction fluids.
 Instead, you can put a line through the mistake you’ve made.
-Make sure the error is still somewhat visible as examiners can still take into account any rough work you do.
+Make sure the error is still somewhat visible as examiners can still take into account any rough work you do and give you marks for them.

 Above all else, stay calm and get to your exam early.
 Find out what you can do on the morning of the exam.